aicourse2025/project-4/README.md

 - Then we filtered the dataset rows to find the most frequent category of the cluster and assigned the top 5 clusters names that correspond to their most prominent themes and adds a new column with category names to the dataset.

+## Classifying the Reviews classify-customer-reviews.ipynb

+- First we created a Naive Bayes model and trained it on the training data.
+We used MultinomialNB because it is ideal for text-based classification with TF-IDF features, modeling word counts per class.
+- Then we made predictions on both training and test data to assess performance

+- We used the XGBoost model for grid search to determine the optimal hyper parameters

+- Then we extracted the best estimator that’s been retrained on all of X_train with optimal parameters.